You will find the answers to many of your questions in the International Student Handbook and also in the menu below:

 How can I travel to university?

 The University bus Met Rider service is a dedicated bus service which runs between Cardiff Met campuses and into the city centre.
-There are bus stops outside the Cardiff Met campuses, but at Cyncoed it is located inside the campus by the steps in front of the main reception.
+There are bus stops outside the Cardiff Met campuses, but at Cyncoed it is located inside the campus by the steps in front of the main reception. **Unfortunately, due to the COVID-19 pandemic, this service will not be available during the 2020-2021 academic year. **

 Do I need a bus pass?